Coaliția pentru Familie: Controversies and criticism

-The coalition bills itself as an independent civic initiative, unaffiliated to any religion.
-However, among its 43 listed members, many share strong political and religious views.
-Southern Poverty Law Center calls the association "a nebulous umbrella group of local rightwing organizations" and raises concerns over the involvement of American anti-LGBT groups, such as Alliance Defending Freedom (ADF), Liberty Counsel, World Congress of Families (WCF) and "European Center of Law and Justice" (ECLJ), who "filed legal briefs, lobbied or campaigned in favor of the change".
+The coalition bills itself as an independent civic initiative, unaffiliated with any religion.
+However, of its 43 listed members, many share strong political and religious views.
+Southern Poverty Law Center calls the association "a nebulous umbrella group of local rightwing organizations" and raises concerns over the involvement of other American groups, such as Alliance Defending Freedom (ADF), Liberty Counsel, World Congress of Families (WCF) and "European Center of Law and Justice" (ECLJ), who "filed legal briefs, lobbied or campaigned in favor of the change".

 APOR (The Association for Parents pro Religious Courses) is at the top of the list, which successfully campaigned for religious classes in schools, and has its headquarters in the social center of The Archdiocese of Bucharest.
-Other religious NGOs are „Vladimir Ghika” - The Association of Romanian Catholic Families, Association Ieromonah Arsenie Boca, several Christian-Orthodox associations and an Orthodox news website called "Lăcașuri Ortodoxe".
+Other religious NGOs are „Vladimir Ghika” - The Association of Romanian Catholic Families, Association Ieromonah Arsenie Boca, several Christian-Orthodox associations and Orthodox news website "Lăcașuri Ortodoxe".

 Pro Vita București and Alianța Familiilor are two other notable members with a strong pro-life stance, which also favor conversion therapy treatments.
 An internal document from Pro Vita, which presents its political agenda for Romania, deems sexual minorities "morally inferior", and states that divorce, same-sex marriage, abortion (even for rape cases), and contraception do not pertain to the individual's private life.
 Pro Vita seeks to "impose authentic moral principles" based on a "God-given natural law" onto society at large, including all those who oppose their views.

 The Romanian Accept and Mozaiq organizations have been highly critical of the initiative and have raised concerns about its members.
-Accept draws attention to the fact that Mihai Gheorghiu, who is leading the initiative group, is also one of the main instigators of the 2013 "homophobic attack" at a public cinema.
-The U.S. Embassy has also accused Mihai Gheorghiu of organizing the anti-LGBT protest at said location, where attendees disrupted the movie, sang religious songs and shouted "Get out!", "Death to the homosexuals!", "Shame!" and other provocative insults.
+Accept draws attention to the fact that Mihai Gheorghiu, who is leading the initiative group, was one of the main instigators of the 2013 "homophobic attack" at a public cinema.
+The U.S. Embassy has also accused Mihai Gheorghiu of organizing the protest at said location, where attendees disrupted the movie, sang religious songs and shouted "Get out!", "Death to the homosexuals!", "Shame!" and other provocative insults.
 It was also said that some protesters allegedly used the Nazi salute, although no evidence was presented on that matter.

 Pro Vita București organisation is led by Bogdan Stanciu who also managed the Romanian branch of AlterMedia before 2007, an international extremist network founded by American white nationalist and former Ku Klux Klan Grand Wizard David Duke.
 Stanciu was a member of Noua Dreaptă between 2000 and 2005, a nationalist far-right organization linked to physical attacks against gays.
 He now denies any connections with the party.
 Stanciu is also the founder of the "Eurosceptic", an anti-EU and anti-immigration blog.
 Accept says Stanciu has close ties to Aleksandr Dugin, a Russian political scientist known for his fascist views.